Access the database

 In addition to the automatic visual eDesk notification at the time of the request submission, the CSSF will acknowledge receipt of the application file within 2 working days by means of an email to the contact person specified in eDesk.
 This email specifies the name of the officer responsible for the examination of the application file.

-The CSSF seeks to transmit its first comments via eDesk (request for further information and/or supportive documents, supplementary confirmations, clarification on certain aspects of the request…) within 10 working days after receiving an application file with an average complexity.
+The CSSF seeks to transmit its first comments via eDesk (request for further information and/or supportive documents, supplementary confirmations, clarification on certain aspects of the request…) after receiving an application file with an average complexity.
 Receiving a more complex or extensive request may lead to contact by the CSSF officer in charge of reviewing the application in order to mutually agree on a specific time frame.
 An email is sent to the contact person specified in eDesk advising of the existence of new comments from the CSSF.

 Complementary information or documents must be submitted via eDesk in a new version of the request.
 The exchange of comments may be subject to reiteration until satisfactory completion of the examination phase.